 At Pyle-South Amherst Road there's a break in the trail that's remedied by a short roadside ride along a marked bike lane before dedicated trail resumes.

 After crossing Rt.
 511 in Kipton you'll come upon Community Park.
 This convenient green space is sandwiched between the bikeway and a nearby parallel road and provides ample parking, water, a portable toilet and picnic tables.
-You could say it's a linear park alongside a linear park.

 We should also mention that a Lorain County bike route, Back Roads & Beaches, uses a portion of the trail along its route.
 You'll see the signs west of the Oberlin trail section.